telemundo/ap-crawler/README.md

 ## License ##

-Socialite is licensed under the MIT License - see the LICENSE file for details
+AP Crawler is licensed under the MIT License - see the LICENSE file for details